finix-22/periodic-table-/README.md

 # A Periodic Table

-There is not much I can say about a periodic table, really it's just a way to show my ability to use HTML and CSS.
-Ofcourse I can and will be implementing more complex designs over the years but it's nice to keep record of your roots
+Honestly, a periodic table doesn't offer much to talk about.
+It simply serves as a testament to my proficiency in HTML and CSS.
+While I plan to create more intricate web designs in the future, it's important to acknowledge where I started.

+Here is the link to a live demo - https://main--periodic-table5124.netlify.app/ , but feel free to clone the repo and run an your local machine